AndreiHodehin/Pizza-shop/README.md

 # This Website is built for following purpose:

 - this is a project for learning new technologies.
-- used by java, spring mvc , hibernate, spring security , spring cache , jsp.
+- used by java, spring mvc , spring data spring security , spring cache , jsp.
 - this version implements the main functionality, but there is still a lot to be done and this project has a lot of potential for changes and new things

 # Administrator has the following options